brontosaurusrex/brontosaurusrex.github.io/_posts/2020-02-17-youtube-to-audio-cd.md

         #sleep 1

+    shift
     done

-Should be run inside that flac folder as ./script.
+Should be run inside that flac folder as ./script *.flac.
 Size of each folder might be checked with

     cd 1
     du -mc *

 ## Burn

 k3b.
 Make sure that **CD-text** is populated.

-    k3b --audiocd *.flac # shortcut
+Brasero also seems to support CD-text (untested).

 ## Cover txt